bricksdont/classifier-recipes/README.md

     pip install git+https://github.com/clab/dynet#egg=dynet

-Other libraries that need to be installed:

-    scikit-learn
-    keras
-    nltk
-    pandas

 Then clone the repository to your machine.

 ## Training Models

 There are three architecture variants, implemented in `lib/cnn.py`, `lib/rnn.py` and `lib/pooling.py`.
+Train a model with, e.g.:

+    python lib/pooling.py --train_file [training CSV] --early_stop

+Use `-h/--help` for more command line parameters:

+    python pooling.py --help

 ## Example Use Case

 As an example, the data for the Spooky Author Identification Challenge (https://www.kaggle.com/c/spooky-author-identification) is included in the `data` folder.
-CSV files can be read directly, and the predictions are written in a submission-ready format.
-Adapt the pre- and postprocessing to your needs.
+CSV files can be read directly, and the predictions are written in a submission-ready format:

+    python lib/pooling.py --train_file data/train.csv --test_file data/test.csv --early_stop

+Adapt the pre- and postprocessing (in `lib/preprocessing.py`) to your needs.

 ## Compatibility with Scikit-Learn